sales@farahatco.com +9714250025197142500251+ WhatsApp

 The UAE Insolvency Law distinguishes between normal unsecured creditors and privileged creditors.
 A privileged creditor of a company is a creditor with a privileged debt like judicial expense or fee, any amount that is owed to a government authority, and any amount that is owed to an employee for benefit or salary.

-A privileged creditor is the first to be paid when a company carries out its plan in settling debts to creditors.
+A privileged creditor is the first to be paid when a company carries out its plan to settle debts to creditors.
 Unsecured creditors won’t be paid until all debts to privileged creditors are satisfied.

-Also you may be interested in : What You Should Know About UAE Insolvency Process
+Also read: What You Should Know About UAE Insolvency Process

-The UAE legislation on company insolvency protects companies from legal prosecution as it’s decriminalized financial obligations of an insolvent business.
-An insolvent company is often given the opportunity in working, being productive, and providing the chance to repay creditors.
+The UAE legislation on company insolvency protects companies from legal prosecution as it decriminalizes the financial obligations of an insolvent business.
+An insolvent company is often allowed to work, be productive, and provide the chance to repay creditors.

 An expert has to be sought in the enforcement of a plan to restructure or liquidate a business.
 At Farahat & Co, our team of corporate insolvency practitioners in the UAE empathize with company administration in distress by providing advice and guidance on how to navigate the process of claiming company insolvency